 Building skills for a successful transition into further education, employment or training

-"Before City Year, I didn’t know what I wanted to do, but now I know that I want to work with young people, and help them to know that they are a part of society.
-I want to go into social work, and work one to one with young people to give them the second chance that I feel City Year has given me."
+"Before City Year UK, I didn’t know what I wanted to do, but now I know that I want to work with young people, and help them to know that they are a part of society.
+I want to go into social work, and work one to one with young people to give them the second chance that I feel City Year UK has given me."
 Isaac Hamid, 2013-14 corps member, City Year Birmingham

-City Year helps young people develop the skills, characteristics and contacts they need to make a successful transition into further education, employment or training.
+City Year UK helps young people develop the skills, characteristics and contacts they need to make a successful transition into further education, employment or training.